Meet the Team

 Dan Orzech has been working with solar since 2009, when he began developing utility-scale solar projects in New Jersey for Community Energy Solar, Inc., starting with a 6.5-megawatt solar project for the City of Vineland, New Jersey.
 He has consulted for a number of European and U.S. solar panel manufacturers, investment funds and project developers, helping them identify suitable projects, perform due diligence, and identify sources of project financing.
 He has developed or consulted on a total of more than 25 megawatts of solar projects in New Jersey, New York, Montana, Nevada and Oregon.
 He holds a B.A. from Reed College.

-Mark Pengilly (Board Member)
+Mark Pengilly (Board President)

-David Philbrick (Board Member)
+David Clyne (Board Member)

-John Pitney (Board Member)
+Ari Simmons (Board Member)

 Peter Trueblood (Board Member)